 Welcome to De Lacy Executive - The Agri-Business Recruitment Consultants

 De Lacy Executive - Recruitment for Agri- Business and Land-based Business Professionals

-Founded in 2000 De Lacy is a team of 8 professional consultants committed to exceeding the expectations of those with whom we work.
+Founded in 2000 De Lacy is a team of 9 professional consultants committed to exceeding the expectations of those with whom we work.
 Our agribusiness credentials are second to none.
-Largely agricultural graduates, seven of us are the offspring of farmers and five of us have worked in the agricultural supply trade as well as in farming.
+Largely agricultural graduates, eight of us are the offspring of farmers and six of us have worked in the agricultural supply trade as well as in farming.

 Our vacancy experience extends from graduate trainee to managing director, and from sales, through technical, marketing, operations and production to R & D managers.

 Our employer clients are nationwide throughout the UK and increasingly are spread across Europe and Africa.
 They range from SMEs, regional and national companies to Global Corporations.
 We have been awarded Preferred Supplier List status by a number of significant companies.